OSGeo/gdal/doc/source/drivers/vector/oapif.rst

    that if a layer does not list the PREFERRED_CRS in its list of supported CRS, the default CRS (storageCRS when present, otherwise EPSG:4326) will be used.
    CRS and PREFERRED_CRS option are mutually exclusive.
+-  **SERVER_FEATURE_AXIS_ORDER** = AUTHORITY_COMPLIANT/GIS_FRIENDLY.
+   AUTHORITY_COMPLIANT is the default.
+   This option can be set to GIS_FRIENDLY if axis order issue are noticed in features received from the server, indicating that the server does not return them in the axis order mandated by the CRS authority, but in a more traditional "GIS friendly" order, with longitude/easting first, latitude/northing second.
+   Do not set this option unless actual problems arise.

 Examples
 --------